Using the query string to pass values is a common pattern. It is useful for search parameters, form defaults, and sharing links to specific resources.

 }

-Then, you can write the extension methods to parse the query string and assign each parameter to the associated property.
-The parsing and editing of the query string are easy thanks to the QueryHelpers from the NuGet package Microsoft.AspNetCore.WebUtilities.
+Next, write the extension methods to parse the query string and assign each parameter to the corresponding property.
+Parsing and editing the query string is straightforward thanks to QueryHelpers from the Microsoft.AspNetCore.WebUtilities NuGet package.

 C#